We, the World Future Council commit to take action for systems change.

 Children are human beings with a distinct set of rights and responsibilities.
 As part of our work to raise awareness on child rights, we will hold a high level policy hearing in Zanzibar to promote best policies on child protection and juvenile justice in Africa for others to emulate and publish these results.
 We will also intensify our work to promote Education for Sustainable Development with special focus on children’s rights to a healthy environment.

 4. Massive accounting and financial failures have significantly contributed to climate change and other environmental threats.
 Based on our innovative research, we advise decision-makers on how best to reform the central bank’s money creation policies to help fund the implementation of the Paris Climate Agreement and the Sustainable Development Goals.

 5. The combined explosive yield of the more than 15,000 nuclear weapons around the world is enough to destroy life on earth as we know it.
 Global military spending stands at over US$4 billion a day.
 We will spread measures that prohibit and eliminate nuclear weapons as well as ban their financing.
 We will facilitate an exchange of best practices between Latin American and Balkan countries on reducing gun violence.

 We will also deepen awareness of the risks associated with nuclear energy, including intergenerational threats from leaks and accidents and the disposal of nuclear waste, which remains dangerous for thousands of years.

-6. Our Global Policy Action Plan (GPACT) catalyses breakthrough policies which represent tried and tested actions that have been in successful in one or more countries.
+6. Our Global Policy Action Plan (GPACT) catalyses breakthrough policies which represent tried and tested actions that have been successful in one or more countries.
 The upcoming publication ‘BREAKTHROUGH – Building a shared human future’ will tell the stories behind these policies.

 7. We seek to establish Guardians for Future Generations at global, regional and national levels.
 We will highlight their value as catalysts for sustainable development and as principal advocates for the common interests of present and future generations.